-- The members of the Board of Directors at 31 December 2018 and at the date of this report are shown on page 1.
-All of them were members of the Board throughout the period ended 31 December 2018. - In accordance with the Company's Articles of Association Messrs Takis Christodoulou, John George Mavrokordatos, George Mouskides and Martin Olivier, retire at the next Annual General Meeting and, being eligible, offer themselves for re-election. - 23 There were no significant changes in the assignment of responsibilities and remuneration of the Board of Directors.
+- 21 The members of the Board of Directors at 31 December 2018 and at the date of this report are shown on page 1.
+All of them were members of the Board throughout the year ended 31 December 2018. - 22 In accordance with the Company's Articles of Association Messrs Takis Christodoulou, John George Mavrokordatos, George Mouskides and Martin Olivier, retire at the next Annual General Meeting and, being eligible, offer themselves for re-election.